 In fact, the study found that belonging to a social group had nearly the same impact as maintaining fitness after retirement.
 Of course, many people find that their social group and their fitness group are one in the same.
-Just talk to the ladies who have being doing Aqua Aerobics in Lane Cove for 20 years or the ladies that do Zumba classes every week.
-If you are interesting in these classes, check out our blog on the A to Z of Fitness in Lane Cove.

 If you would like to read the UQ study in full you can find it here.

 ITC wonders if the researchers took into account some well known facts about book clubs.
 Book clubs, food and drink (of the alcoholic type) tend to go hand in hand.
-What impact does this have on your health?

 The Intellectual only wants to discuss books that have been listed for a literary award or are the classics.
 They are offended if you want to discuss a book on the top selling list or a comedy.
 They only want to read about angst and war-torn countries.
 They see War and Peace as a light read.
 They are in fact a book snob.